Lee-AnnC/True_Essence/README.md

  - The Features Left To Implement is a section that will grow in time as the site itself grows.

 - Workflow for comments so admin can approve and edit them before they are public
-- restrict ability to edit/delete posts to users that created them
+- restrict the ability to edit/delete posts to users that created them
 - update logged in user ability to manage own posts and own comments
 - update admin user ability to manage all posts and comments
-- update search on blog page for keywords in blogs not products
+- update search on the blog page for keywords in blogs, not products
 - allow users to like or unlike blog posts

  # Information Architecture
  - The blog model, the comments model and the contact model were created to add to the basic structure of the project.
  - The blog model allows the user to use the full CRUD operations.
 Once logged in they can create their own blog, edit and delete the blog and read their own and other blogs as well.
  - Having a blog section then needs to have a comments section as well.
-Poeple like to let you know what they are thinking.
+People like to let you know what they are thinking.
  - The comments section appears under each blog and the user can then leave a comment on the blog they have read.
- - The contact model is a smaller model that allows the user to get in contact with True Essence via email and recieve a responce in turn.
+ - The contact model is a smaller model that allows the user to get in contact with True Essence via email and receive a response in turn.

 ### Database Choice

-As this website is a student project and where I am in the course i had the opportunity to use db.sqlite3 in conjunction with gitpod.
+As this website is a student project and where I am in the course I had the opportunity to use db.sqlite3 in conjunction with gitpod.
 Easy access to relational data was made possible as inner objects were used inside the data structure so it could be easily accessed and looped through where needed.

 ### Data Storage Types